tambrulee/portfolio_project/README.md

 ## About Project

-This is a project portfolio designed to showcase my skillset alongside past and ongoing projects.
-I aim to entice prospective recruiters and also use this as a space to plug in any future work I do.
-I hope to also entice collaborators in the future on any projects I undertake.
+This portfolio website was created to showcase my skills, as well as my past and ongoing projects.
+It serves both as a way to attract prospective recruiters and as a space to share future work.
+I also hope it will encourage potential collaborators to connect with me on upcoming projects.

-The website has an Anime theme.
-I used a Studio Ghibli style photo which I generated using Dalio in ChatGPT.
+The website features an anime-inspired theme, using a Studio Ghibli-style illustration that I generated with DALL-E through ChatGPT.

-Alongside developing webpages, I'd like to showcase some of the work I do in terms of not just coding but also design.
-I want to stand out amongst other developers as having flair but also show a bit of my own personality.
+In addition to web development, I wanted to highlight my design work to differentiate myself from other developers — blending technical skills with creative flair and giving a glimpse of my personality.

-On this project, I used HTML5, CSS3, Bootstrap and SCSS.
-The use of SCSS is quite limited because I'm still learning and I will try it out further in the next project.
-Bebas Nuaer and Avenir from Google Fonts.
+For this project, I used HTML5, CSS3, Bootstrap, and SCSS.
+My use of SCSS is currently limited as I’m still learning, but I plan to expand on it in future projects.
+Typography is set using Bebas Neue and Avenir, both sourced from Google Fonts.

-To generate the AI images I asked ChatGPT to convert a real life photo of myself and then add the relevant text for each parts of the website:
+The AI-generated images were created by converting a real-life photo of myself.

 <img src="assets/images/20241201_151312.jpg" alt="A real life photo of me">

+**A picture of me that I converted into an AI image**

 <img src="assets/images/About.png" alt="Home page photo created in ChatGPT">

+**Hero image for home page**

 <img src="assets/images/Projects.png" alt="Home page photo created in ChatGPT">

+**Hero image for project page**

 <img src="assets/images/Contact.png" alt="Home page photo created in ChatGPT">

+**Hero image for contact page**

 ## Built With

+### Techonologies
 * HTML5 - Basic website structure, semantic markup and accessibility
 * CSS3 - General theme customisation
 * Bootstrap - Mobile responsive containers, navigation, footer, spyscroll and accordion
 * SCSS

-## Styling
+### Styling

 * Font Awesome - Footer Icons
 * Google Fonts - Importing Avenir & Bebas Neue
 * DALL-E

 ## User Stories

+These are the user stories alongside acceptance critera which served as the basis for the design.
+I wanted the project to take into consideration non-technical and technical users, therefore I kept the overall language and layout quite simple.
+I have also created a clear workflow between the homepage, projects and contacts pages through call to action buttons.

+There are also links to Github which allows technical users to find out about my work via my reposititories.
+External link to Linked In allows hiring managers and recruiters to quickly scan my resume before reaching out to me.

+Overall the website is quite compact and makes good use of space without being overcrowded.
+It allows the reader to find out about me quickly and move through my site to view my work.

 ### 1. Hiring Manager Reviewing My Portfolio